ArenKDesai/Aren-s-Notes/Google Cloud Platform (GCP)/Official Certified Professional Machine Learning Engineer Study Guide/Ch1 Framing ML Problems.md

 - MAPE: cares about proportional difference between actual and predicted.
 - R^2: generally shows a better fitting model.

-Responsibilities that come with machine learning include
+Responsibilities that come with machine learning include keeping the end user in